Seeking to put God’s love into action, Saginaw-Shiawassee Habitat for Humanity brings people together to build homes, communities and hope.

 All are welcome

 Saginaw-Shiawassee Habitat for Humanity has an open-door policy.
-Anyone who believes that everyone needs a decent, affordable place to live are welcome to help with our work – regardless of race, religion, age, gender, political views or any of the other distinctions that too often divide people.
-In short, Habitat welcomes volunteers and supporters from all backgrounds and also serves people in need of decent housing regardless of race or religion.
-As a matter of policy, Habitat for Humanity International and its affiliated organizations do not proselytize.
-This means that Habitat will not offer assistance on the expressed or implied condition that people must either adhere to or convert to a particular faith, or listen and respond to messaging designed to induce conversion to a particular faith.
+Anyone who believes that everyone needs a decent, affordable place to live are welcome to help with our work -regardless of race, religion, age, gender, political views or any of the other distinctions that too often divide people.
+In short, Habitat welcomes volunteers and supporters from all backgrounds and also serves people in need of decent housing without discrimination.

 About Habitat for Humanity International